Yaniv (card game): Origin

-It is theorized that Yaniv originated in Nepal, then spread to Israel.

-The Israeli backpackers community attribute the invention of the game to two backpackers, one named Yaniv and the other Asaf (as both are common given names for males in Israel).
+The Israeli backpackers community, where the game is most popular, attribute the invention of the game to two backpackers, one named Yaniv and the other Asaf (as both are common given names for males in Israel).
 It is said that the two invented the game while backpacking through East Asia (sometimes South America) and wanting to find a better way to pass the time on long waits in train stations and long bus rides.

-Widely popular nowadays, the game is sometimes also known as Yemen: name given by the archeologist Miles Russell while travelling to this country.

-More recently, Yaniv has become popular among the Scottish Winter Mountaineering community, having been brought back by climbers traveling to Nepal.
-Known as 'Janet' it is played in bothies, mountain huts, and crack dens.